kosivantsov/mybible-cli/README.md

   --noansi
         Clears out any ANSI escape sequences in the Bible verses output (if %A or %Z were used in the format string)

+  --open-config-folder
+        Opens the config folder

+--open-module-folder
+        Opens the folder with MyBible modules

+--j2t <JSON_FILE>, --json-to-tsv <JSON_FILE>
+        Converts a json file to tsv (to edit a mapping file)

+--check-tsv <TSV_FILE>
+        Reports duplicates in the specified tsv file

+--t2j <TSV_FILE>, --tsv-to-json <TSV_FILE>
+        Converts a tsv file to json (to use as a mapping file)
 ```